ElioBalestrieri/didactic/README.md

 # didactic

 This repo collects the scripts done for explaining -and understanding- better stuff.
-Widely a work in progress: I am still learning a lot of stuff as well.
+Widely a work in progress: I am still learning a lot of things as well.

 ## signal analysis